StrixzIV/GoogleTTS-GUI/README.md

 pip install gTTS
 pip install tk
 ```

 For the person who use the app, you don't need to install the libary

-# Usage

 ## Executable app